-Our Irish Aid 2015 Annual Report gives a detailed analysis of Ireland’s aid programme.
-It includes a detailed financial breakdown on how the funding was spent, which regions and countries benefitted and the main partners funded.
+Ireland's Official Development Assistance Annual Report 2020 gives a detailed analysis of Ireland’s aid programme.
+It includes a detailed financial breakdown on how the funding was spent, which regions and countries benefitted, and the main partners that received funding.

 How we spend our aid

-The aim of Ireland’s aid programme is to reduce poverty and hunger, particularly in sub- Saharan Africa where the needs are greatest.
-It supports longterm development and provides humanitarian assistance in over eighty of the world’s poorest countries.
+The aim of Ireland’s aid programme is to reduce poverty and hunger, particularly among the poorest and most vulnerable.
+It supports long-term development and provides humanitarian assistance in over eighty of the world’s poorest countries.

-Most of the funding is spent on agriculture and nutrition programmes, health and HIV, education services, and on providing much-needed humanitarian assistance in emergencies situations.
+Most of the funding is spent on agriculture and nutrition programmes, health and HIV, education services, and on providing much-needed humanitarian assistance in emergency situations.

 Our programme is delivered by a variety of partners and organisations.
-In our partner countries we work closely with governments, local authorities and communities.
+We work closely with governments, local authorities and communities.
 We also work closely with a wide range of national and international Civil Society Organisations (CSOs) to contribute to the eradication of poverty, hunger and human rights violations.
-Their reach into poor and marginalised communities and their capacity to respond, especially in humanitarian situations, makes them important partners
+Their reach into poor and marginalised communities and their capacity to respond, especially in humanitarian situations, makes them important partners.

 We also give significant support through the UN and EU, which allows us to engage at a global level and provide assistance to areas outside our partner countries.

-We channel our aid in a number of ways: through government systems in partner countries, through non-governmental organisations (NGOs) and civil society organizations and through multilateral organsiations including the UN agencies.
+We channel our aid in a number of ways: through government systems in partner countries, through non-governmental organisations (NGOs) and civil society organizations and through multilateral organisations including the UN agencies.